Why might my dentist recommend Yomi?

+Yomi patients experience a new level of care with the benefits of robotic assistance.
 Yomi gives your dental team important information on your teeth and jaws that helps them personalized treatment for your specific needs.
-Yomi robotically guides your dentist’s hand achieve to that plan.
-Yomi also allows the dentist to adapt the plan per their expertise and your patient care needs.
+The system robotically guides your dentist’s hand to achieve that plan.
+The technology allows the dentist to adapt the plan per their expertise and your patient care needs.

 Yomi empowers your dental team to provide you with personalized, precise, enhanced patient care.